lavesan/mobix-spotify-music-list/README.md

 Run all test on the application (files with `.test.js` ou `.test.jsx` on the end)

+## Using website

+You will need to log into spotify to use, just click on 'Logar-se ao spotify' and access with your credentials

+> If your account is not premium, you will be able to use but the requests will be limited.

 ## Project Arquiteture

 This project follows the architeture on [this gist](https://gist.github.com/lavesan/6ca3791dbd9fecf27bbe0ed2235595d9)